markf94/rigetti_training_material/README.md

 ### 900 - 915: Introduction by Peter Wittek

 ### 915 - 1000: Lecture I Introduction to universal quantum computing
 Unfortunately, we cannot publish this slide deck.
-Please watch [Will Zeng's talk](https://skillsmatter.com/skillscasts/11929-programming-the-world-s-first-quantum-computers-using-forest) for the content of this lecture.
+Please watch [Will Zeng's equivalent talk](https://skillsmatter.com/skillscasts/11929-programming-the-world-s-first-quantum-computers-using-forest) for the content of this lecture.

 - _Why program a quantum computer_
 - _The fundamentals of universal quantum computing_